srebella/lm-lab-cicd-devops-bookstore-api/README.md

 2. Follow through the instructions and apply the changes to your already existing bookstore API repository.

-We'd recomend taking option 2 above as it will help piece together the job of the different files but if you have any problems option 1 (the end result) is there too.
+We'd recomend taking option 2 above as it will help piece together the job of the different files but if you have any problems then option 1 (the end result) is there too.

 ### Step 1 - Create the unit tests